lindangulopez/Linux-recap/course-4-git-distributed-dev/large-scale-software-archival.md

-Here’s an expanded explanation connecting your points about Git to **Software Heritage** and the **CodeMeta project**, showing why understanding Git’s architecture is relevant in these contexts:

----

 # Understanding Git Architecture in the Context of Software Heritage and CodeMeta

 **Git** is not just a tool for managing code locally; it forms a foundation for large-scale software archival and metadata initiatives such as **Software Heritage** and **CodeMeta**.
 Understanding Git’s internal structure helps explain how these projects track, preserve, and describe software efficiently.